kirpister/Exove-Feedback-App/README.md

 - User will receive and fill out assessment forms about their coworkers
 - User will see request to give feedback once logged in

+- Admin can see who have not sent feedbacks yet.
+- Admin can see all information in a table.
+- Admin can sort information in the table for convinience.
+- Each user should have 7 feedbacks , 5 from colleagues , one from Competence Manager, one form Project Manager.
+- User can choose from the form for whom feedback will be given (colleague/subordinate/CM/PM)

 <br/>
 <h2>Contributors</h2>